opnsense/core/README.md

 make style
 ----------

-Run the CodeSniffer PSR2 style checks on the MVC code base.
+Run the PSR2 and PEP8 style checks on MVC PHP code and Python, respectively.

 make sweep
 ----------